AlinaGoettig/hero/README.md

 ## HowToPlay
 ![Menu](https://s12.directupload.net/images/210123/rj5drxze.gif)
-<br> Markup : * Start up a new game or load an already existing save game in the main menu
+<br> * Start up a new game or load an already existing save game in the main menu

 ![Sides](https://s12.directupload.net/images/210123/oy9xmx5u.gif)
 <br> Markup : * Each player choose a side at the beginning of a new game